prefixFelix/eqiva-radiator-thermostat/README.md

 > [!NOTE]
 > The thermostat must be paired with a device once.
 Either via the app or manually.
 Otherwise, the ESP32 cannot communicate with the thermostat.

 These are all the functions that can be used.
 Example values have been set for demonstration purposes.
-You can find more details in the `example.py` file.
+You can find more details in the `example.py` file or in the [protocol description](https://github.com/Heckie75/Eqiva-Smart-Radiator-Thermostat/blob/main/eq-3-radiator-thermostat-api.md) .

 ```python
 eq = eqiva.Eqiva(utc_offset=2)  # utc_offset sets the time zone, in this case UTC+2